 - you work on assignment in the Netherlands as a self-employed professional, while remaining based in your own country

-you or your employee usually remains covered by your own country’s social insurance system.
-In that case, you will not have to pay social insurance contributions in the Netherlands.
-However, you will require an A1/certificate of coverage.
+you, or your employee, usually stay covered by your home country’s social insurance system.
+In that case, you will not have to pay social insurance contributions in the Netherlands, but you do need an A1 certificate.

-In many countries, a labour inspectorate checks whether you or your employee has a valid A1/certificate of coverage.
-You apply to your own country's social insurance institution for an A1/certificate of coverage.
-Check this page for more information on Health Insurance and other Social Security matters when moving within the EU.
+In many countries, a labour inspectorate checks whether you or your employee has a valid A1 certificate.
+You apply to your own country's social insurance institution for an A1 certificate.
+In the Netherlands this is the Dutch Social Insurance Bank (Sociale Verzekeringsbank, SVB).
+You can apply online and for free for an A1 certificate to the SVB.
+The EU offers an overview on Health Insurance and other Social Security matters when moving within the EU.

 Social insurance when working permanently in the Netherlands

 If you or your employee permanently takes up work in the Netherlands, you will no longer be covered by your own country's social security system.
 You will then pay social insurance contributions in the Netherlands.
 Different rules and regulations apply if you or your employee work/works in more than one EU Member State.
-For more information, please contact the Dutch Social Insurance Bank (Sociale Verzekeringsbank, SVB) or the social insurance organisation in your country.
+For more information, please contact the SVB or the social insurance organisation in your country.